 1. PLAN YOUR DAY AROUND FAST PASSES

 A Fast Pass is your best bet in getting on most (if not all) of the major rides and attractions.
-Insert your park ticket into a machine located outside each of the rides that have Fast Passes available for them.
-The machine will then print you out a ticket with the name of the ride at the top, and an hour time frame for you to come back later in the day.
-When you go back during your allotted time, you will be able to fly by all of the people who have been standing in line for over an hour, and get on the ride in under 10 minutes!
+Insert your park ticket into a machine, located outside of each ride that has a Fast Passes available.
+The machine will then print out a ticket with the name of the ride at the top, and an hour time bracket for you to come back later in the day.
+When you go back during your allotted time, you will be able to breeze past all of the people who have been standing in line for over an hour, and get on the ride in under 10 minutes!
 Well, most of the time.
 Sometimes you may have to wait a little longer than expected, but either way, it’s better than 140 minutes!

-Here are all of the rides at both Disneyland and DisneySea which have Fast Passes available!
-There are only a selected number of Fast Passes available for each ride, per day.
-So to make things easier for you, I’ve included my suggestions for which rides I recommend that you grab your Fast Passes for, to avoid missing out!
+These are all of the rides at Tokyo Disneyland and DisneySea which have Fast Passes available!
+There are only a small number of Fast Passes available for each ride, per day.
+So to make things easier for you, I’ve included the rides I suggest you prioritise getting Fast Passes for!

 - Big Thunder Mountain – Westernland

-Top Tip: Super fun fast paced roller coaster.
+Tip: This is a super fun, fast paced roller coaster.
 Grab a Fast Pass early, to ensure you don’t have to wait in long lines – unmissable ride!

 - Splash Mountain – Critter Country